 *Survey conducted by 'South West Grid for Learning' (SWGfL) & University of Plymouth over 500 13 - 18 year olds.

 Key concerns about sexting relate to forwarding images to peers or images being posted online without consent, and the associated social and emotional consequences (Ringrose et al., 2012; van Ouytsel et al., 2015).
 This includes distress, humiliation and reputational damage, as well as online and offline peer harassment and unwanted sexual advances.

 What is sexting?

 Sexting generally refers to the sending of sexually explicit images via text, email, MSN or through social networking sites.
 For example, this could be a picture of a boy or young man exposing himself or a young woman in a state of undress.

-what to do and how to handle it.
+- 'Sexting' in Schools: advice and support regarding self-generated images. what to do and how to handle it.

 CEOP - 'Exposed' video

 Watch the CEOP (Child Exploitation and Online Protection Centre) video below.
 This 10 minute drama has been designed for 14 to 18 year olds and deals with the subjects of sexting and cyberbullying - both issues that teenagers commonly face.
 We recommend that you share this with your children.